open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/libraries.md

 Then configure it in your code based on what the library requires to be activated.

-[Getting Started](../manual/) provides an example, how you can set up instrumentation for a `net/http` server.
+[Getting Started](../manual/) provides an example showing how to set up instrumentation for a `net/http` server.

 ## Available packages